Frank-Hebert/transformer_nmt/readme.md

 **child.py** : Script to load the parent model and fine-tune on the child language pair.

+**enlish_fr.txt, english_lt.txt, french.txt, lithaninan.txt** : Examples of preprocessed data to be able to run the code.
+Use **preprocess.ipynb** if you want to experiment with different datasets.

 ## Usage

 Simply clone this repo and run **transfer_learning_nmt.ipynb** on google colab.
 Don't forget to pick a GPU in the notebook setting.
+The current example uses a French-English as the Parent pair and Lithuanian-English as the Child pair.